 If you buy a life insurance policy by yourself, use a life insurance agent or broker.
 They will know the different underwriting standards for each condition and can find out if the insurance company will cover it.

 Make sure to talk to your agent about your medical condition.
 They need to know about it so they can help you.
-You should also tell the insurance company about the steps you are taking to manage your condition.
+You should also tell the insurance company about your steps to manage your condition.

-Be careful not to lie to your agent or the insurance company about any current medical conditions.
-If you are caught, your policy might be canceled, and you could be charged with insurance fraud.
+Be careful not to lie to your agent or the insurance company about medical conditions.
+If caught, your policy might be canceled, and you could be charged with insurance fraud.

 Most Common Questions Asked About Buying Life Insurance With A Medical Condition